-In line with the provisions contained within COLL 6.6.20R, the Board of Evelyn Partners Fund Solutions Limited ('EPFL') (previously Smith & Williamson Fund Administration Limited) as Authorised Fund Manager ('AFM'), has carried out an Assessment of Value for SVS Sanlam European Equity Fund ('the Trust').
+In line with the provisions contained within COLL 6.6.20R, the Board of Evelyn Partners Fund Solutions Limited ('EPFL') as Authorised Fund Manager ('AFM'), has carried out an Assessment of Value for SVS Sanlam European Equity Fund ('the Trust').
 Furthermore, the rules require that EPFL publishes these assessments.

-A high-level summary of the outcome of EPFL's rigorous review of the Trust for the year ended 15 May 2023 using the seven criteria set by the FCA is set out below:
+A high-level summary of the outcome of EPFL's rigorous review of the Trust for the year ending 15 May 2024, using the seven criteria set by the FCA is set out below:

-B Class 1

 1. Quality of Service

 2. Performance

 3. AFM Costs

 4. Economies of Scale

 5. Comparable Market Rates

 6. Comparable Services

 7. Classes of Units

 Overall Rating